From Convict To Criminal Justice Reporter: 'I Was So Lucky To Come Out Of This'

 On her experience in solitary confinement

 I was just alone in this barren, neon white room with no clock, no sense of how long I would be there, almost no possessions, and I very quickly lost track of time.
 I felt like I was going in and out of being awake.
 It felt like being buried alive, and I didn't think it would be that bad at all.
-I mean, I think I handled it worse than some people do, but I think in general people will think, "I like spending time alone.
+I mean, I think I handled it worse than some people do, but I think, in general, people will think, "I like spending time alone.
 Solitary confinement is probably not that bad."
 But no, it really was that bad. ...

 I wasn't sure that I would be the same afterwards, and to be clear, I was only in there for a very short period of time, and some people do it for years and somehow come out in one piece.
 But for me, on the second day, I was plotting ways to kill myself.
 Could I stand on this sink and hit my head on the bed at the right angle?
 Could I bash my head into the wall?
 Could I slip a noose through this? ...
 I do still have nightmares about it from time to time.
 It's definitely something that has stuck with me.